For charities spending over £100,000 a year on fundraising, from September 2019 we will:

 - Continue to base the levy on total fundraising expenditure.

-- Decide which levy banding a charity falls into based on the information they provided in their most recently filed accounts (up until now we’ve used fundraising spend data from 2014 accounts).
+- Decide which levy banding a charity falls into based on the information they provided in their most recently filed accounts (previously we used fundraising spend data from 2014 accounts).

 - Introduce two extra bandings at the lower end of the levy so that smaller charities move up the scale more gradually.
 Charities with a fundraising spend of £200,000 - £350,000 a year will be asked to pay £500, and charities with a spend of £500,000 - £750,000 will be asked to pay £1,000.